ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-15-the-art-compound-interest.md

 ---
 title: "The Art of Compound Interest"
-description: "This article discusses what is compound interest, why it is important and how you can use it in your life"
+description: "This article discusses what is compound interest, why it is important and how you can use it in your life."
 last_modified_at: 2019-12-15T10:20:02-05:00
 categories:
-  - Reviews
+  - Personal Finance
 tags:
   - Compound Interest
   - Personal Finance
-  - Finance 101
 toc: true
 ---
 > Compound interest is the eighth wonder of the world.
 He who understands it, earns it ... he who doesn't ... pays it. <cite><a href="https://www.goodreads.com/quotes/76863-compound-interest-is-the-eighth-wonder-of-the-world-he">Albert Einstein</a></cite>